ycm-core/YouCompleteMe/README.md

 **All of the above works with any programming language** because of the identifier-based completion engine.
-It collects all of the identifiers in the current file and other files you visit and searches them when you type (identifiers are put into per-filetype groups).
+It collects all of the identifiers in the current file and other files you visit (and your tags files) and searches them when you type (identifiers are put into per-filetype groups).

 The demo also shows the semantic engine in use.
 When the user presses `.`, `->` or `::` while typing in insert mode (for C++; different triggers are used for